ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 beginners.
 The first problem can be that the Nim compiler may process the escape sequences already itself, while we intend to left them for the regex engine.
-We can avoid that when we use Nim's raw [strings]{.str}, e.g. we can use triple quotes when we construct the pattern from individual [strings]{.str}, as done in our next example.
+We can avoid that when we use Nim's raw [strings], e.g. we can use triple quotes when we construct the pattern from individual [strings], as done in our next example.
 In a regex, we can use escape sequences to specify special literal characters, we may use [\\t] for a literal tabulator for example.
 And finally, we may have to escape some punctuation characters like